-C1 Advanced (CAE) Writing: Part 2 – one task from three
+C1 Advanced (CAE) Writing: Part 2 – One task from three

-One task from a choice of three.
+Part 2 of cae writing contains one task from a choice of three.
 Candidates have a choice of task.

 You write a text from a choice of text types – letter/email, proposal, report or review.
 To guide your writing, you’ll be given information about context, topic purpose and target reader How much do I have to write?
 220–260 words.